 Just a few miles away from the charming gold rush town of Weaverville, the Indian Creek Lodge is right on a beautiful stretch of the Trinity River in the heart of renowned steelhead and salmon runs.

-The Lodge’s beautiful grounds and conference rooms are ideal for groups, retreats, reunions, and weddings.
-Business travelers appreciate the relaxing atmosphere, free wi-fi, 24-hour front desk, enhanced cell phone reception, and comfortable, immaculate rooms.
+The Lodge’s beautiful grounds and conference rooms are ideal for groups, retreats, and reunions.